-This Draft EIS will be distributed to federal, Tribal, State, and local agencies, as well as other interested parties for a review and comment period.
-The review and comment period begins after the Notice of Filing with the USEPA in the Federal Register.
-The Notice of Availability (NOA) published by the BIA provides information regarding the public comment period and virtual public hearing on this Draft EIS.
-The BIA will consider the comments received, and revisions may be made in the Final EIS to reflect the content of these comments.
-The Final EIS will be filed with the USEPA, and the USEPA will then publish an NOA for the Final EIS in the Federal Register.
+The Draft EIS was distributed to federal, Tribal, State, and local agencies, as well as other interested parties for a 45-day review and comment period.
+The review and comment period began on July 12, 2024, after the Notice of Filing with the EPA in the Federal Register.
+A Notice of Availability for the Draft EIS was issued on July 8, 2024, advising the public that the BIA filed the Draft EIS with the EPA in connection with the Proposed Action.
+Publication of Notice of Availability by the EPA in the Federal Register on July 12, 2024, officially initiated a 45-day comment period on the Draft EIS that concluded on August 26, 2024.
+A virtual public hearing was held on July 30, 2024.
+The Response to Comments document included in Appendix P includes all comments received during the public comment period, as well as responses to representative substantive comments.
+The BIA considered the comments received and revisions have been made in the Final EIS as appropriate.
+This Final EIS will be filed with the EPA, and the EPA will then publish an NOA for the Final EIS in the Federal Register.
 This marks the beginning of a 30-day period after which the BIA may proceed with a decision.
 At the time of the decision, the BIA will prepare a public Record of Decision (ROD) pursuant to 40 CFR § 1505.2.
 As required by the CEQ Regulations for Implementing NEPA, the ROD will state what the decision is, identify alternatives considered in reaching the decision, and discuss preferences among alternatives based on relevant factors including economic and technical considerations as well as the statutory mission of the BIA.
 The ROD will also discuss whether all practicable mitigation measures have been adopted to mitigate environmental harm.
 If all practicable measures are not adopted, the BIA must state why such measures were not adopted.
 The BIA will prepare a monitoring and compliance plan for mitigation consistent with 40 CFR § 1505.3(c), which will be attached to the ROD.